Alternate weekly collections coming to Lewes district

 For most residents, your refuse and recycling would be collected on the same day of the week.

-Why is the council considering these changes?
+Why is the council making these changes?

 Central government has set all councils a target recycling rate - the amount of household waste recycled - of 55%.
 This will increase to 65% by 2035.